Thursday, 14 November 2024

 Evan Mulholland: Just really quickly on the point of order, President, the government is seeking to gag or limit what can be asked in this chamber on particular issues.
 There was no identification.
 The MP wrote to the minister a month ago and did not receive a response, so it is due process that the next step is asking a question of the minister in the Parliament.

-Nick McGowan: Further to Ms Shing’s point of order, while the desirability of raising particular cases, and individual members’ names included, is a question ostensibly for the member themselves under parliamentary privilege, it has been a long-held practice, both in this chamber and the other, including by members Thwaites, Hulls, Brumby and so forth, where on numerous occasions for decades now, including in this chamber by a number of ministers and members of parties, that they have raised particular cases at their discretion.
+Nick McGowan: Further to Ms Shing’s point of order, while the desirability of raising particular cases, and individual members’ names included, is a question ostensibly for the member themselves under parliamentary privilege, it has been a long-held practice, both in this chamber and the other, including by members Thwaites, Hulls, Brumby and so forth, on numerous occasions for decades now, including in this chamber by a number of ministers and members of parties, that members raise particular cases at their discretion.